 In a review of the book for the New York Times, Patricia Nelson Limerick, director of the University of Colorado's Center of the American West, wrote, "For anyone who has drifted into thinking of Wilder's 'Little House' books as relics of a distant and irrelevant past, reading Prairie Fires will provide a lasting cure."
 Fraser's talk will follow SHSMO's annual business meeting and luncheon.

-Online registration is now open for the luncheon.
-You may also RSVP by phone at 573.882.7083.
+Online registration is open for the luncheon.
+You may also register by phone at 573.882.7083.
 Please reserve a place for yourself and additional attendees by October 1 for the luncheon: $35 members, $50 nonmembers.
 No refunds will be issued for cancellations made after that date.
 All other events are free and open to the public.
 There is a $10 suggested donation for the lecture.

 If you would prefer to register by mail or by fax, please download the form and send it with payment to SHSMO, Attn: Fall Lecture, 1020 Lowry St., Columbia, MO 65201, or fax it to 573.884.4950.